Pomax/are-we-flying/docs/index.md

 }
 ```

-With the associated (tiny) autopilot function router code:
+With the associated (small) autopilot function router code:

 ```javascript
 /**